-Ahead of the Heard is a group blog of Bellwether Education Partners, a national, nonpartisan nonprofit of more than 50 professionals dedicated to helping education organizations become more effective in their work and achieve dramatic results, especially for the most underserved students.
-Bellwether created Ahead of the Heard to enable staff from our Policy and Thought Leadership, Strategic Advising, and Talent Services teams to share insights and knowledge from our work and to connect those insights to the broader public debate about education in America.
+Ahead of the Heard is a group blog of Bellwether Education Partners, a national nonprofit focused on dramatically changing education and life outcomes for underserved children.
+Bellwether created Ahead of the Heard to enable staff from our team to share insights and knowledge from our work and to connect those insights to the broader public debate about education in America.
 (Our first post explained the origins of the blog’s name.)

 Ahead of the Heard complements two Bellwether-operated sister sites: Teacherpensions.org, a project focused on improving retirement security for educators, and Eduwonk.com, a blog featuring news, analysis, and opinion from Bellwether co-founder Andrew Rotherham and invited guests.

 Ahead of the Heard is designed to feature a variety of voices reflecting the diversity of the Bellwether team and the range of work we do.
 Views expressed on Ahead of the Heard are those of the credited authors and should not be understood as representing organizational viewpoints of Bellwether or any of Bellwether’s clients or funders.
 While Bellwether team members agree on the critical importance of the educational challenges facing America and the urgency those needs demand, we do not always agree on the best policies or solutions for addressing those challenges.
 This mix of views is part of what makes our work exceptional and unique.
 Ahead of the Heard honors that tradition and may at times feature robust debates between Bellwether staff members.